Declan Michael Laird: Life and acting career

-Laird recently appeared in the 2017 Amazon Prime Production of Ghost Recon Wildlands: War Within the Cartel playing the role of CIA Analyst Ryan Williams.
-2017 will also see Laird star in the horror comedy film The Ice Cream Truck.
-In September, Laird completed filming on the feature film Hot Air starring Steve Coogan.
-The film is scheduled for release in 2018.
+In 2017, Laird featured in the Amazon Prime Production of Tom Clancy's Ghost Recon Wildlands: War Within The Cartel playing the role of CIA Analyst Ryan Williams.
+2017 saw Laird star in the horror comedy film The Ice Cream Truck.
+In September, Laird completed filming on the feature comedy film Hot Air starring Steve Coogan and Taylor Russell.
+The Frank Coraci directed film was released in theaters in 2018.
+2018 also saw Laird complete filming for the TV series Big Dogs, which premiered on the streaming service Tubi in 2019.
+The show did not get renewed for a second season.